brendaoby/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. Prints the last digit of a number.
 8. Prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 9. Prints the 9 times table, starting with 0.
+10. Adds two integers and returns the result.